VokkeSoftware/Knowledge-Base-Overview/README.md

 # Vokke-Knowledge-Base
-This is an overview and guidelines of how to use the Knowledge Base
+This is an overview of how to use our knowledge base

 <h2>Overview</h2>
 Welcome to Vokke's Knowledge Base.

-This is where we store our processes, resources and any other information that is useful.
+What is a knowledge base?
+Essentially, it is a central resource where we capture and communicate knowledge.

 <h2>Philosophy</h2>
 Our Knowledge Base is: